Blog

 9. Gina Yu

-Portfolio site featuring a light-beige background with colorful paint drops throughout.
-Near the top of the screen is text introducing the site saying, “Hey fellow human bean!
+Gina Yu’s portfolio site features a light-beige background with colorful paint drops throughout.
+Near the top is the text “Hey fellow human bean!
 I’m an Atlanta-based product designer, who works to create a more human and empathetic world.”

 Source: Gina Yu